 How should things be happening?

 What do I need to do to get my desired outcome?

 Having clarified what you want, now take immediate purposeful action that will help you to dig yourself out of these moments of frustration.

 Detach Yourself Emotionally

-When frustration takes a hold of you, it’s easy to get emotionally caught up within these circumstances.
+When frustration takes a hold of you, it’s easy to get emotionally caught up in these circumstances.
 However, “easy” doesn’t mean it’s helpful.
 It’s actually never helpful to attach yourself emotionally to the situation or to your desired outcome.
 When you do this, you rob yourself of the opportunity to approach the situation in a flexible detached way that will help you to see things with greater clarity.

 The moment frustration strikes, detach yourself emotionally from the situation.
 In fact, take time to detach yourself physically from the situation as well.
 Step back or away from the situation so that you can see things with more clarity.
 While there, identify what’s most important, re-prioritize your activities, and search for the silver lining.
 Ask yourself: